What is Affiliate Marketing?

 From solo entrepreneurs to startups to massive Fortune 500 companies, anyone could be the merchant behind an affiliate marketing program.
 They don’t even have to be actively involved.
 They just have to have a product to sell.

-This can be achieved by running a review blog of the merchant’s products.
-For example:
+This can be achieved by running a review blog of the merchant’s products

 The affiliate will try to market to the consumer on whatever channel they see fit, whether that’s a social network, digital billboards or through a search engine using content marketing on a blog.

 Whether the consumer knows that they are part of an affiliate marketing system or not